vered1986/linker/README.md

 [left_object] [right_object] [property]
 ```

 - Use the script "create_resource.py" to create the resource files.
+Use the -h or --help option for information.

 Using large resources requires sufficient memory.